halannhile/nhi-chelsea-le-website/content/home/publications.md

 +++
-# A Recent Blog Posts section created with the Pages widget.
+# A Recent Publications section created with the Pages widget.
-# This section displays recent blog posts from `content/post/`.
+# This section displays recent blog posts from `content/publication/`.

 widget = "pages"
 headless = true
 active = true
-weight = 40
+weight = 60

-title = "Recent Posts"
+title = "Recent Publications"
 subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "post"
+  page_type = "publication"

   # Choose how much pages you would like to display (0 = all pages)
   count = 5